-The Office of the Dean of Students provides leadership for the following offices that comprise the Community Development and Student Engagement cluster:
+The Office of the Dean of Students on the Tampa campus provides leadership for the following offices that comprise the Community Development and Student Engagement cluster:

 Student Government Advising, Training, & Operations (SGATO) facilitates the inner workings of USF's Student Government by providing guidance, training and operational support to the current student administration.
 SGATO staff strive to connect the students and university administration by practicing a holistic, learning partnership and developmental philosophy that is founded upon the four pillars of integrity, advocacy, inclusivity, and civility.
 Student Government represents the student body by working to address student concerns, and providing programs and opportunities to help engage students.